AudioGroupCologne/wavefront/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Wavefront is a two dimensional acoustic wave simulation application utilising the TLM (transmission-line matrix) method.
+Wavefront is a two-dimensional acoustic wave simulation application utilizing the TLM (transmission-line matrix) method.

-It is designed to be a tool for educational purposes developed by students of the [University of Applied Sciences Cologne](https://www.th-koeln.de/), allowing users to experiment with different acoustic scenarios and observe the effects of different parameters on the wave propagation.
+It is designed to be a tool for educational purposes developed by students of the [University of Applied Sciences Cologne](https://www.th-koeln.de/), allowing users to experiment with different acoustic scenarios and observe the effects of different parameters on wave propagation.

 It can be used to simulate point sound sources in a free field.

 <!-- ### Built With -->